brentvollebregt/nitratine.net/posts/whos-on-my-network/post.md

 The scans page shows scans that have been made.

 On the scans page, you can select a date range and view all the scans in that period.
-When clicking on a scan (row on the table), you will be directed to more focused data on that scan in particular, showing the time, network id used and details about each device.
+When clicking on a scan (row on the table), you will be directed to more focused data on that scan, in particular, showing the time, network id used and details about each device.

 ![Who's On My Network Scan Screenshot](/posts/whos-on-my-network/scan-screenshot.png)